MarindAssignies/cocktailAPI/readme.md

 # CocktailAPI

 Welcome to this school project !
-We worked on a Cocktail picker by ingredients !
-Feel free to try it !
+We worked on a Cocktail picker by ingredients, feel free to try it !

 ## Functions :